harta55/EnTAP/docs/source/basic_usage.rst

     * Downloaded from |eggnog_sql_ftp|
     * Filename: eggnog.db

 The EnTAP Binary Database is downloaded from the FTP addresses below.
+By default, the binary version will be downloaded and used.
+Only one version is required.
 If you experience any trouble in downloading, you can simply specify the - - data-generate flag during Configuration to configure it locally (more on that later).
 The database for the newest version of EnTAP will always reside in the "latest" FTP directory.
 Keep in mind, if you are using an older version of EnTAP, you do not want to download from the "latest" directory.
 Instead, you will need to consider the version you are using.
-The FTP will always be updated when a new database version is created.
+The FTP will always be updated only when a new database version is created.
 For example, if you see v0.8.2 and v0.8.5 on the FTP while you are using v0.8.3, you will download the database located in the v0.8.2 directory.

     * |entap_bin_ftp|
     * |entap_sql_ftp|